jmenichole/tiltcheck-monorepo/services/ai-gateway/README.md

 1. Set `OPENAI_API_KEY` environment variable
 2. Optionally set `OPENAI_MODEL` (default: `gpt-4o-mini` for cost efficiency)
-3. Deploy to any Node.js host (Render, Railway, Fly.io, etc.)
+3. Deploy to Railway, Render, or any Node.js host

 ### Response Format
 All responses include a `source` field indicating whether the response came from: